Cholera - Overview

 High-risk groups include:

-• Residents of areas with poor sanitation
+• Residents in areas with poor sanitation

-• Individuals exposed to contaminated drinking water
+• Populations exposed to contaminated drinking water

-• Immunocompromised children and the elderly
+• Children and the elderly with weakened immune systems

 Symptoms